 The flowering part of the shrub-seeds, leaf, tender system is the herb.
 The root informs the spices.
 Turmeric, like ginger, is a root.
 It’s anti-inflammatory.
 Turmeric is one of the heart-friendly herbs that has been sung about for thousands of years, in Africa, Asia, and Europe.
 It’s a respected herb all over the world.

 As a heart-friendly herb, it can protect the heart.
-And it can prevent many heat-related illnesses.
-A peanut size of the herb is all that is needed to flavour in a pot of soup or stew.
+And it can prevent many heart-related illnesses.
+A peanut size of the herb is all that is needed to flavor a pot of soup or stew.
 Too much I think would be detrimental to the taste of the food.

-Turmeric is medicine.
+Turmeric is a medicine.
 In African or Chinese traditional medicine or Ayurveda, it’s used to treat circulatory diseases.
-However, modern medicine has not provided any evidence-based treatment in the application of spices.
+However, modern medicine has not provided any evidence-based treatment in the application of spice.

 Adding Spices and Herbs to Foods

 There're many varieties.
 But the true or Ceylon(cassia) cinnamon is the most popular.
 Cinnamon is a spice sprinkled on toast and lattes.
 That's what it practically is.
 Otherwise, you'll lose many of its many health benefits, if you boil it in your soups and stews.

 The shrub leaves, fruits, roots, and flowers are also useful medicinal ingredients.
 It has been used in traditional medicine for thousands of years all over the world.
 Its use in baking and cooking will depend on how long you heat it.

 Cinnamaldehyde, the chemical in the spices impart flavor to the diet and contain health benefits for the heart.
 A half teaspoon or 2 grams. or less in powder form is all that you need to sprinkle on your diet or salad green.
 Above this benchmark is toxic.